-A Flood Risk Assessment (FRA) has been submitted with the application which confirms that the site is located within Flood Zone 1 and demonstrates that the proposal, subject to a series of mitigation measures, will be at a low risk of flooding from surrounding watercourse, surface water, sewers and groundwater.
+A Flood Risk Assessment (FRA) and Drainage Strategy (DS) have been submitted with the application which confirm that the site is located within Flood Zone 1 and demonstrates that the proposal, subject to a series of mitigation measures, will be at a low risk of flooding from surrounding watercourse, surface water, sewers and groundwater.
 Stockton Borough Council, who acts as the Council's technical advisors for SuDS, has assessed the level of information submitted with this application.
-They do not raise concerns to the development subject to conditions being attached to any approval that requires the developer to submit a full Surface Water Drainage and Management scheme for the whole site to include detailed design of the surface water management system, a hydraulic assessment of the existing overland flow paths and the watercourse, including the railway culvert, build program for the provision of the critical surface water drainage infrastructure, management plans, details of adoption responsibilities and management plans / maintenance, that the development is in accordance with the submitted Flood Risk Assessment and that no dwellings should be occupied until the surface water management system for the development is in place and fully operational.
+They do not raise concerns to the development subject to conditions being attached to any approval requiring the submission of a full Surface Water Drainage and Management scheme for the site to include detailed design of the surface water management system, a hydraulic assessment of the existing overland flow paths and the watercourse, including the railway culvert, build program for the provision of the critical surface water drainage infrastructure, management plans, details of adoption responsibilities and management plans / maintenance, that the development is in accordance with the submitted Flood Risk Assessment and that no dwellings should be occupied until the surface water management system for the development is in place and fully operational.